vegaprotocol/networks/disaster-recovery.md

 In the event that a critical bug is found in tone or more of the Smart Contracts that falls under one of the following conditions::
 * Severe financial loss

+If this should occur the following actions should be taken:

 1. Shut down the full network with coordination between validators.
 2. The Vega team will investigate the issue